Azure-Samples/digital-twins-explorer/README.md

 ## Getting Started

-### Running adt-explorer locally
+### Running Azure Digital Twins explorer locally

 1. Set up an Azure Digital Twins service instance and give yourself appropriate permissions (e.g. *Azure Digital Twins Owner*).
 For instructions, please see the following how-to article:
     * [Set up an Azure Digital Twins instance and authentication](https://docs.microsoft.com/azure/digital-twins/how-to-set-up-instance-portal)
-1. When running locally, adt-explorer will use Azure default credentials.
+1. When running locally, Azure Digital Twins explorer will use Azure default credentials.
 In order to authenticate, you can run, for example, **az login** in any command prompt.
-When you later run adt-explorer, it will pick up the credentials.
+When you later run Azure Digital Twins explorer, it will pick up the credentials.
 Alternatively, you can sign into Visual Studio Code.
 1. Select the **Download ZIP** button to download a .zip file of this sample code to your machine.
-Unzip the **Azure_Digital_Twins__ADT__explorer.zip** folder, and extract the files.
+Unzip the **Azure_Digital_Twins_explorer.zip** folder, and extract the files.
 1. From a command prompt in the `client/src` folder, run `npm install`.
 This will retrieve all dependencies
 1. From the same command prompt, run `npm run start`.
     > By default, the app runs on port 3000.
 To customize the port, change the run command.
 For example, to use port 8080:
     >  * Linux/Mac (Bash): `PORT=8080 npm run start`
     >  * Windows (cmd): `set PORT=8080 && npm run start`
-    > Note: Your ADT app registration must have a reply URL using the same port you are using - e.g. localhost:7000 if that is the port you are using.
+    > Note: Your Azure Digital Twins app registration must have a reply URL using the same port you are using - e.g. localhost:7000 if that is the port you are using.
 1. Your browser should open and the app should appear.

-See below for instructions on how to run adt-explorer using docker.
+See below for instructions on how to run Azure Digital Twins explorer using docker.

 ## Quick Start: Create an Example Graph

-To create an example graph with adt-explorer connected to a fresh instance of Azure Digital Twins, follow the steps below.
+To create an example graph with Azure Digital Twins explorer connected to a fresh instance of Azure Digital Twins, follow the steps below.
 The result will be the graph in the screenshot above.

-Note: When you click the first command, adt-explorer will open a dialog that prompts you for connection information to your service instance.
+Note: When you click the first command, Azure Digital Twins explorer will open a dialog that prompts you for connection information to your service instance.
 You will need to provide the URL of your Azure Digital Twins instance, prefixed with "https://".
 You can find the service URL in the portal overview page for your Azure Digital Twins instance.

 <img src="https://raw.githubusercontent.com/Azure-Samples/digital-twins-explorer/master/media/sign-in-dialog.png" alt="sign-in dialog" width="250"/>